-If your native language is not English and you graduated from a non-Canadian university where the language of instruction was not English, you must submit an English-language test score unless you qualify for an exemption.
+If your native language is not English and you graduated from a non-Canadian university where the language of instruction was not English, you must submit your English-language test score no later than February 3rd, 2023 (PhD applicants) and March 3rd, 2023 (MA applicants).

 - Paper-based TOEFL score: 600 overall, with a TWE score of 5.0;